interrogator/jason-lee-iran/README.md

 ![13.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i13.jpg)

-When people imagine Iran they just think of chadors and hijabs.
-Even though they have horrible international relationships the people inside the country are progressive and want change.
-Boys would rock tattoos and leather jackets while the girls were fashionable and actually wearing too much makeup.
+When Westerners imagine Iran, they just think of chadors and hijabs.
+Even though they may have horrible international relationships, the people inside the country are progressive and want change.
+Boys rock tattoos and leather jackets while the girls are fashionable and actually wearing too much makeup.

 The center of Tehran is all guitar shops.